microsoft/go/eng/README.opensslcrypto.md

 The Go TLS stack will automatically use OpenSSL crypto primitives when running in FIPS mode.
 Yet, the FIPS 140-2 standard places additional restrictions on TLS communications, mainly on which cyphers and signers are allowed.

-A program can import the `crypto/tls/fipsonly` to configure the Go TLS stack so it is compliant with these restrictions.
-Note that this can reduce the compatibility with old devices that do not support modern cryptography techniques such as TLS 1.2.
+A program can import the `crypto/tls/fipsonly` package to configure the Go TLS stack so it is compliant with these restrictions.
+The configuration is done by an `init()` function.
+Note that this can reduce compatibility with old devices that do not support modern cryptography techniques such as TLS 1.2.

 ## Limitations